What is disc protrusion?

-In order to properly define disc protrusion, it is necessary to have at least a passing knowledge of the components of an intervertebral disc and the stages of age-related disc deterioration.
-The discs serve as sponge-like cushions between the vertebrae and are composed of a cartilaginous outer wall and a gel-like substance inside.
-As the body ages, the discs’ insides (nucleus pulposus) begin to lose water content.
-The outsides can become brittle and weak.
-The discs eventually lose height and no longer can serve their function as the spine’s “shock absorbers.”
+In order to properly define disc protrusion, it is necessary to have at least a passing knowledge of the components of a spinal disc and the stages of age-related disc deterioration.
+The discs serve as sponge-like cushions between the vertebrae and are composed of a tough outer layer and a gel-like inner center.

 The stages of disc degeneration

-Disc protrusion does not typically require surgery, although it may be that in rare cases, non-surgical treatment does not suffice.
-If debilitating symptoms such as neck or back pain, tingling, numbness or muscle weakness in the extremities have begun to affect your quality of life, contact Laser Spine Institute to determine whether you might be a candidate for a minimally invasive, outpatient procedure.
-At Laser Spine Institute, highly trained, specialized surgeons can perform a discectomy to relieve spinal nerve compression caused by a protruding disc or other disc-related conditions.
-To learn if you are a potential candidate, Laser Spine Institute will review your MRI or CT scan.
+Disc protrusion does not typically require surgery, although it may be that in rare cases, nonsurgical treatment does not suffice.
+If debilitating symptoms such as neck or back pain, tingling, numbness or muscle weakness in the extremities have begun to affect your quality of life, and you have not found relief from a conservative regimen like pain medication and physical therapy, then contact Laser Spine Institute.

 At Laser Spine Institute, our board-certified surgeons+ can perform a minimally invasive discectomy to relieve spinal nerve compression caused by a protruding disc or other disc-related conditions.
 To learn if you are a potential candidate for our outpatient procedures, reach out to our dedicated team and ask for a free MRI review.* We have helped more than 75,000 patients find lasting relief from their chronic neck or back pain and we look forward to helping you on your road to recovery.